-Authors should follow these guidelines.
-Manuscripts should be sent as attachments via email to [email protected] in Microsoft Word 6.0 (or later version) format.
+Article manuscripts should be sent as attachments via email to [email protected] in Microsoft Word format.
 An abstract of not more than 150 words should accompany each submission along with full contact information, including name, title, institution, and email and mailing addresses.
-All articles will be subject to blind review and editorial modification.

-2. Manuscripts should be submitted in MS Word or RTF format to facilitate import of styled text into the typesetting system.
+2. Manuscripts should be submitted in Word format (.doc, .docx, .rtf) to facilitate import of styled text into the typesetting system.
 Any reasonable formatting style and system for notes and references is acceptable at the time of submission.
-However, if the paper is accepted for publication, the author will be asked to bring it into line with the formatting requirements of The Chicago Manual of Style).
+However, if the manuscript is accepted for publication, the author will be asked to bring it into line with the formatting requirements of The Chicago Manual of Style.
 A helpful resource on The Chicago Manual of Style is available here.

 3. Please use a References section to cite full bibliographic information.
 Do not use notes for citations.
 If notes are needed, use Endnotes rather than Footnotes, after the main text and before the References section.